 Surface Area of a Rectangular Prism Calculator

-Welcome to the surface area of a rectangular prism calculator, where you'll have the opportunity to learn everything about your prism, quickly and easily.
-Do you want to paint a barn, and are wondering how much paint you need?
+Welcome to the surface area of a rectangular prism calculator, where you'll have the opportunity to learn everything about your prism quickly and easily.
+In particular, we'll explain how to find the surface area of a rectangular prism.
+Do you want to paint a barn and are wondering how much paint do I need?
 Or are you building a swimming pool in your backyard and want to know how many tiles you need?

 No matter what the question is, as long as it boils down to "what is the surface area of a rectangular prism," you've come to the right place!